wokas36/wokas36.github.io/_pages/openings.md

 * Foundation models for biology
 * Novel applications of AI in computational and experimental biology
 * Position papers and/or posters addressing fundamental challenges or limitations of AI in computational and experimental biology

+<div style="text-align: justify">Accepted submissions will be presented posters, with a select few being chosen as short spotlight talks, and will be made available on the workshop website.
+This is a non-archival workshop, allowing authors to publish full versions of their work at future venues.

 <!-- We are  looking for new group members with passion, talent, and grit!